gertrude-app/web/docs/src/pages/faqs.md

 I'm a software developer who built Gertrude becuase I was trying to protect my kids online, and was frustrated with the lack of _safety_ and _usability_ of other solutions on the market.
-A lot of Gertrude's core features come out of things I wanted to have trying to protect my kids online using other off-the shelf software, things like:
+A lot of Gertrude's core features came out of things I wished I had while trying to protect my kids online using other off-the shelf software, things like:

 - **Real safety.** Nearly every other internet security tool tries to block _categories_ of websites, like pornography, gambling, etc. This is tantalizing because its _so easy_,